 Planning your member directory

 - Will your WordPress member directory be publicly available or hidden from public view?
 I’ll show you how to create a public member directory and how to password protect it.
-If you want to protect it further – for example by making it available to specific groups via a membership plugin – then we won’t be covering this.
-However the techniques covered in this tutorial can be used anywhere on a WordPress site.
+If you want to add further security – for example, by making it available to specific groups via a WordPress membership plugin – then we won’t be covering this.
+However, techniques covered in this tutorial can be used anywhere on a WordPress site.
 This means that you can put it on a page that is restricted using another membership plugin, if you like.

 - Can members create and manage their own profiles?
 This tutorial is about how to create a WordPress member directory with profiles that you will maintain as the website administrator.
 If you want members to be able to create their own profiles then you’ll need to do some extra work outside of this tutorial.
 (Bonus tip: You could use the Gravity Forms + Custom Post Types plugin to let members submit their own profiles to the directory.
 You could even take payment via PayPal if required.
-New members would complete an online form with their profile information which would then be saved in the ‘Members’ custom post type to be displayed in the directory.)
+New members would complete an online form with their profile information which would then be saved in the ‘Members’ custom post type to be displayed in the directory.
+Please see our tutorial on how to set this up.)

 - Do your members have to be WordPress users?
 Unlike other membership directory WordPress plugins, you’ll be adding the members as a custom post type in WordPress.
 The Posts Table Pro plugin we’ll be using as our member directory plugin displays custom post types but NOT WordPress users.
 If your members are also WordPress users (i.e. they’re listed in the Users section of the WordPress admin) then you can’t list them in the directory.
 To do this, you’d need to add each member to the ‘Members’ custom post type we’ll be creating in this tutorial.

-What information will the WordPress member directory contain?
+What information will the WordPress member directory plugin contain?

 You should also consider: